jTelegram/jTelegramBotAPI/README.md

 To get started, check out our wiki [here](https://github.com/jtelegram/jTelegramBotAPI/wiki).

+## Documentation

+Our latest Javadocs are available [here](https://jtelegram.github.io/jTelegramBotAPI/).

 ## Support

 You can find our support group [here](https://t.me/jTelegramSupport).
 If you have any questions, request a feature, or help out with an issue, we'd be happy to help in a moments notice.
-We can provide support in English and French (Français), although please keep in mind that the group is mainly in English.
+We can provide support in English, French (Français), and Persian (فارسی).
+Although, please keep in mind that the group is mainly in English.

 ## Licensing